 Time savings apply whether using Viarte cluster or service.

-when using Viarte as a service compared to other available services for high quality
+when using Viarte self service compared to other available in-house services for high quality

 HDR to SDR tone mapping - standards conversion - digital remastering - frame-rate conversion - inverse telecine - deinterlacing - noise